Olive all'ascolana

-Olive all'ascolana (Also called olive ascolane ripiene) (meaning "stuffed olives Ascolano") is an Italian appetizer of fried olives stuffed with meat.
+Olive all'ascolana, also known as olive ascolane ripiene, is an Italian appetizer (antipasto) of fried olives stuffed with meat.

 History

-Olive all'ascolana was first created in the Ascoli Piceno region of Marche, Italy around 1800.
+Olive all'ascolana was first created in Ascoli Piceno, in the Italian region of Marche, around 1800.
 The dish was created by private chefs to use leftover meat after parties or celebrations at wealthy estates.
-The dish is served as an appetizer at bars with aperitifs.
+The dish is served as an appetizer (antipasto) at bars with aperitifs.
 It's also served at festivals in paper cones.
 In 2015, Mimi Sheraton named featured the dish in her book 1,000 Foods to Eat Before you Die.

 Dish and variations

 The traditional recipe involves cutting Ascolano, or green olives, away from their pits in a spiral and forming the olive around a small ball of meat.
 Contemporary recipes also use pitted olives.
 The meat is often a mix of different meats, including veal, beef, pork, or chicken.
 The meat is sauteed with soffritto.
-It is then stewed in white wine, ground up, and mixed with cheese (Parmigiao-Reggiano or Grana Padano) Some recipes call for nutmeg, garlic or red chili flakes to be added to the mixture, including a recipe by Sanjeev Kapoor.
+It is then stewed in white wine, ground up, and mixed with cheese (Parmesan or Grana Padano).
+Some recipes call for nutmeg, garlic or red chili flakes to be added to the mixture, including a recipe by Sanjeev Kapoor.
 The olives might also be stuffed with sweet Italian sausage, or in coastal areas, fish.
 The stuffed olives are then rolled in egg and breadcrumbs and fried in vegetable oil.

 Some chefs serve them with a lemon wedge and other fried food, such as sage, lamb chops or custard.
-Olive all'ascolana pairs with dry, crisp white wines, including Verdicchio or Pinot Blanc.
+Olive all'ascolana pairs with dry, crisp white wines, including Verdicchio or Pinot blanc.

-Oliva Ascolana del Piceno
+Oliva Ascolana del Piceno DOP

-The “Oliva Ascolana del Piceno DOP” is a gastronomic specialty of the Piceno zone, in Marche region.
-The name refers to either in brine or stuffed olives produced from the “Ascolana Tenera” cultivar (Ascolano) which is spread in that area.
-Popular in Italy and abroad, it has gained the protected designation of origin (PDO, DOP in Italian) by the European law since 2005 and a proper consortium was established in 2018.
+The "Oliva Ascolana del Piceno DOP" is a gastronomic specialty of the Piceno zone, in the Marche region.
+The name refers to either stuffed or brined olives of the "Ascolana Tenera" cultivar (Ascolano) grown in that area.
+Popular in Italy and abroad, it has gained the protected designation of origin (PDO) by the European law since 2005 and a proper consortium was established in 2018.